leaph-lab/Lm_pangenome_MS/README.md

 # Lm_pangenome_MS
-Code used to replicate data analyses in the manuscruipt "Disentangling the impacts of abiotic and biotic environmental factors and dispersal dynamics on the pangenome plasticity of bacterial pathogens in soil."
+Code used to replicate data analyses in the manuscruipt "Multi-scale ecological drivers shape the pangenome plasticity of soil-dwelling _Listeria monocytogenes_."

 ## Required Python packages
 - pandas